Florida chicken tender restaurant chain plans to add 4 venues each in Charleston, Columbia

 The expansion announcement comes on the heels of the chain reopening its doors for dine-in service at select restaurants in accordance with local and state health guidelines.

-"In these challenging times, we feel incredibly fortunate that Huey Magoo’s is in fact thriving with positive comp store sales, 120 franchises sold, more leases signed and restaurant openings set," president and CEO Andy Howard.
+"In these challenging times, we feel incredibly fortunate that Huey Magoo’s is, in fact, thriving with positive comp store sales, 120 franchises sold, more leases signed and restaurant openings set," president and CEO Andy Howard said.
 "We look ahead with much anticipation and excitement for Huey Magoo’s continued expansion."

 The company currently has 12 restaurants in Florida and one in Georgia, with one each opening soon in Florida and Mississippi.